Sharp Brains: Brain Fitness and Cognitive Health News

 Allostatic load/stress is part of being alive.
 For example just by getting up in the morning, we all experience a very important need to increase our heart rate and blood pressure in order to feed our newly elevated brain.
 Although usually manageable, this is a change which the body needs to adapt to and, by our definition, a stressor.

 Stress is only a problem when this allostatic load becomes overload.
-When change is excessive or Read the rest of this entry »
+When change is excessive or [Read more…] about Stress and Neural Wreckage: Part of the Brain Plasticity Puzzle

 Brain Plasticity, Health and Fitness Books